 Minor in Children's Mental Health

-The field of children’s mental health encompasses numerous disciplines, including early childhood, elementary, secondary and special education; human services; (juvenile) justice; (pediatric) nursing; (child) psychology; and social work.
-Due to the multidisciplinary nature of this field of study, all of the listed disciplines are appropriate major emphases for students seeking the Children’s Mental Health Minor.
+The field of children’s mental health encompasses numerous disciplines, including human services; (juvenile) justice; (pediatric) nursing; (child) psychology; and social work.
+Due to the multidisciplinary nature of this field of study, all of the listed disciplines are appropriate major emphases for students seeking the Minor in Children’s Mental Health.

 Students who wish to minor in children's mental health must complete the following requirements.